-When immigrating to the US, there are four different immigration status categories that immigrants may fall into: citizens, residents, non-immigrants, and undocumented immigrants.
+When immigrating to the US, there are four different types of immigration status categories that individuals may fall into: citizens, residents, non-immigrants, and undocumented immigrants.

 A US citizen is either a person who was born in the US or became a naturalized citizen following a period of three or five years as a resident in the country.
 US citizens are unable to be deported with the exception of cases involving citizenship gained by fraudulent means.